asu-cis-capstone/nightowl/README.md

 ##Overview

-Couche-Board is a lightweight graphic user interface that allows users to view data analytics on a real time basis.
-The dashboard provides an easy to navigate frontend that allows users to look at broad figures, or to drill-down and see specific metrics.
+Couche-Board is a browser-based GUI dashboard that will allow Couche-Tard management to view company metrics.

+##Quick Use

+Visit [https://couche-board.herokuapp.com](https:couche-board.herokuapp.com) to see our official running version of Couche-Board.

 ##Authors